TrungDS10/Fine-tune-Llama_3.2-/README.md

 ## Prerequisites

 1.  **Python Environment:** Python 3.9+ is recommended.
 2.  **GPU:** A CUDA-enabled GPU is highly recommended for reasonable training times.
-Unsloth is optimized for NVIDIA GPUs (T4, Ampere, etc.).
+Unsloth is optimized for NVIDIA GPUs.
 3.  **Dependencies:** Install the required Python libraries.
 You can typically install them using pip:
     ```bash
     # Install Unsloth (includes dependencies like torch, transformers, peft, accelerate, bitsandbytes)